Accessibility Statement

 2. Compliance status

 This website is partially compliant with WCAG 2.1 level AA due to the exceptions and deficiencies detailed below.
-We are actively working to achieve full conformance.
+We are actively working to achieve full compliance.

 3. Non-accessible content

-The content listed below is not accessible for the following reasons:
+The following content is not accessible for the following reasons:

 3.1 Non-conformances with WCAG 2.1

-- Criterion 1.4.3 (Minimum contrast): Some tertiary-level texts may have a contrast ratio below 4.5:1 in the light theme.
-Under correction.
+- Criterion 1.4.3 (Minimum contrast): Some tertiary-level text may have a contrast ratio below 4.5:1 in the light theme.
+Being corrected.

 - Criterion 4.1.3 (Status messages): Some status messages in the contact form may not be announced correctly by screen readers.
-Under correction.
+Being corrected.

 3.2 Disproportionate burden